 Our Mission is to prepare women and men for professional ministry in the Roman Catholic Church, for careers in theological education, and for living a life dedicated to solidarity with those on the margins of society and the Church in the knowledge of Christian faith.
 We achieve our mission through the offerings listed below.

 - Workshops that enable students to communicate more effectively and conduct themselves professionally

 - Methodologies for social analysis and theological reflection

 - Supervised field education

 - Faculty advising to help students plan and choose programs and courses, and reflect on their academic progress

 - Support for faculty scholarship and professional development, research and publication

 - Access to the University of San Diego’s graduate course offerings

-- Access to both the FST library at Old Mission San Luis Rey and USD’s Copley Library
+- Access to both the Theresa and Edward O’Toole Library at Old Mission San Luis Rey and USD’s Copley Library

 - Daily and weekly prayer